NewGuy012/spider_plot/README.md

 ## Author:
-Moses Yoo, (jyoo at hatci dot com)
+Moses Yoo, (jyoo at hatci dot com
+- 2020-02-17: Major revision in converting the function into a custom chart class.
+New feature introduced in R2019b.

 - 2020-02-12: Fixed condition and added error checking for when only one data group is plotted.

 - 2020-01-27: Corrected bug where only 7 entries were allowed in legend.